 1 Moderate Weather and Lots of Sunshine

 After four months in Cambridge, we were in serious need of some reliable sunshine.
-While the average high in Mallorca in January is only 59°F (15°C), it promises 7 hours of daily sun.
+While the average high during winter in Mallorca is only 59°F (15°C), it promises 7 hours of daily sun.
 Cambridge pales in comparison (pun intended), with only 2 short hours on average.
 We landed on the more favorable end on averages with highs up to 70°F and sun all day every day.
 It was so unseasonably warm that the Avis agent was complaining that it was too hot for sweaters and scarves.
 We didn’t mind.

 2 Less Tourists